lmjohns3/downhill/README.rst

-The ``theanopt`` package provides tools for minimizing scalar loss functions.
+The ``downhill`` package provides tools for minimizing scalar loss functions.
 It uses Python for rapid development, and under the hood Theano_ provides graph optimization and fast computations on the GPU.